 Effective June 3, 2008, the Company's stockholders voted to approve the 2008 Stock Incentive Plan ("SIP"), initially with 625,000 shares of Common Stock available to be issued.
 At the Annual Stockholder meeting on September 22, 2011, the Company's stockholders voted to approve an increase to the shares of Common Stock issuable under the SIP by 125,000 to 750,000.
 Under the terms of the SIP, the Compensation Committee of the Company's Board has the discretion to select the persons to whom awards are to be granted and the number of shares of common stock to be covered by each grant.
-Awards can be incentive stock options, non-incentive stock options, restricted stock and/or restricted stock units.
-The awards become vested at such times and under such conditions as determined by the Compensation Committee.
-As of March 31, 2015, there were 352,935 options exercised, 317,751 options outstanding and 79,314 options or shares still available to be issued under the SIP.
+Awards can be incentive stock options, restricted stock and/or restricted stock units.
+The awards become vested at such times and under such conditions as determined by the Compensation Committee at the time of the initial stock option grant.
+As of June 30, 2015, there were 353,935 options exercised and 314,110 options outstanding under the SIP.

 Effective June 19, 2014, the Company's stockholders voted to approve the 2014 Stock Incentive Plan ("2014-SIP"), with 800,000 shares of Common Stock available to be issued.
 Under the terms of the 2014-SIP, the Compensation Committee of the Company's Board has the discretion to select the persons to whom awards are to be granted and the number of shares of common stock to be covered by each grant.
 Awards can be incentive stock options, restricted stock and/or restricted stock units.
 The awards become vested at such times and under such conditions as determined by the Compensation Committee at the time of the initial stock option grant.
-As of March 31, 2015, there were no options exercised, 129,750 options outstanding and 670,250 options or shares still available to be issued under the 2014-SIP.
+As of June 30, 2015, there were no options exercised, 129,750 options outstanding and 670,250 options or shares still available to be issued under the 2014-SIP.

-The weighted average estimated fair value, at their respective dates of grant, of stock options granted in the three-month periods ended March 31, 2015 and 2014, was none and \$3.42 per share, respectively, as the Company did not grant any options during the three months ended March 31, 2015.
+There were no stock options granted during the six months ended June 30, 2015.
+The weighted average estimated fair value, at their respective dates of grant, of stock options granted in the six-month period ended June 30, 2014, was \$2.42 per share.
 The fair value of options at the date of grant was estimated using the Black-Scholes option pricing model.
 The expected volatility is based upon the historical volatility of our stock.
 The expected term is based on historical information.